yalperg/mairon/docs/operators.md

 # Operators Reference

-Complete guide to all 43 operators available in Sauron.
+Complete guide to all 43 operators available in Mairon.

 ## Table of Contents